a-bohush/content_pack_rails/README.md

 <% content_pack 'content-id', 'second content', append: true %>
 ```

-In case you want to override content on a given name, provide a `flush: true` option:
+In case you want to override content on a given name, provide the `flush: true` option:
 ```erb
 <% content_pack 'content-id', 'first content' %>
 <!-- following will override the first one -->